IABTechLab/uid2docs/docs/guides/integration-prebid.md

 });
 ```

-Refer to [Environments](../getting-started/gs-environments.md) for the list of possible base URLs.
+For the list of possible base URLs, see [Environments](../getting-started/gs-environments.md).